On this page:

 Getting money back when cancelling a purchase agreement

-If you cancel the purchase agreement, you will be treated as though you never signed it in the first place.
-You are entitled to get back any money you paid, including your deposit.
+If you cancel the purchase agreement, you'll be treated as though you never signed it in the first place.
+You're entitled to get back any money you paid, including your deposit.

 If the site owner refuses to return your money, you can apply to VCAT for an order requiring the repayment.
 However, if you have damaged the dwelling, VCAT can order you to pay compensation to the site owner or a related party.

-If you bought a dwelling from a current or previous site tenant who is not an agent or a related party of the park operator or park owner, you cannot cancel the purchase agreement along with the site agreement.
+If you bought a dwelling from a current or previous site tenant who isn't an agent or a related party of the park operator or park owner, you can't cancel the purchase agreement along with the site agreement.

-You should access legal advice to find out if you have any rights if you do not want to proceed with the purchase.
-You can still end the site agreement (if it is within the cancellation or cooling-off period), or else you can give notice.
+You should access legal advice to find out if you have any rights if you don't want to proceed with the purchase.
+You can still end the site agreement (if it't within the cancellation or cooling-off period), or you can give notice.

 Sections of the Act